 Most people in the United States are far more likely to hear accusations that the UN is an anti-Semitic organization and that the United States has betrayed Israel.
 Yet, as this month’s Special Focus, “Palestine at the United Nations,” reveals, Resolution 2334’s passage, and the subsequent international reactions – including a speech by U.S. Secretary of State John Kerry on Middle East peace – fall far short of guaranteeing basic rights, equality, and justice to the Palestinian people.
 Rather, the question of Palestine has been profoundly defined by UN gridlock resulting from U.S. vetoes, as well as the UN’s inability to enforce a host of resolutions that date back to 1948.
 Will Resolution 2334 be an exception to this trend?
 This is the question that this month’s Special Focus, Palestine at the UN, explores in great detail with articles* that provide historical accounts and analysis from the Journal of Palestine Studies.

-* Articles from the Journal of Palestine Studies will only be available for the duration of this Special Focus.
+* Articles from the Journal of Palestine Studies will only be available for the duration of this month, January 2017.
 You can purchase a subscription for the Journal of Palestine Studies here.

 Palestine at the United Nations